soap-wg/soap-about/content/_index.md

 draft: false
 ---

-SOAP is a novel social authentication protocol.
+SOAP is a social authentication protocol.
 When performing social authentication, users verify that their chat partner controls accounts at different identity providers (IdPs) which they know are controlled by their intended chat partner.
 Using social authentication, users can verify, for example, that their messaging application chat is not intercepted by a MITM.
 By building on top of the popular OpenID Connect protocol, SOAP automates the authentication ceremony and does not require adoption from any OpenID Connect-IdP.
-SOAP is currently under submission for academic publishing.
 The paper contains four contributions.

 * We formally define the notion of *Social Authentication* as a security property.